apache/parquet-format/Geospatial.md

 follows the de facto standard for axis order in WKB and is therefore always (x, y) where x is easting or longitude and y is northing or latitude.
 This ordering explicitly overrides the axis order as specified in the CRS.

+# Invalid geospatial values

+An invalid geospatial value refers to any of the following cases:

+* `null`: A null value in Parquet.
+* A non-`null` value that are encoded in a valid WKB or bounding box format but are not considered valid under this specification, including:
+  * `NaN`: Not a Number.
+For example, `POINT EMPTY` in WKB is represented by a `Point` with each ordinate value set to an IEEE-754 quiet NaN value.
+  * `Empty geometries`: Geometries explicitly marked as empty in WKB using indicators such as `numPoints`, `numRings`, or `numGeometries`.
+Examples include `LINESTRING EMPTY` or `POLYGON EMPTY`.
+  * `Out-of-bounds coordinates`: Values that fall outside the valid range for `GEOGRAPHY` types.
+For example, `x < -180` or `x > 180`.